 The latest on CAR T-cell therapy research

-A clinical trial, expected to open in Sydney later this year, will test advancements in chimeric antigen receptor (CAR) T-cell therapy developed in Australia and funded by the Leukaemia Foundation*.
+A clinical trial will test advancements in chimeric antigen receptor (CAR) T-cell therapy developed in Australia and funded by the Leukaemia Foundation*.

-UPDATE: 8 August 2017 - This clinical trial opens in Sydney this month (August 2017) for people with relapsed B-cell leukaemias and lymphomas, following TGA and ethics approvals.
+The clinical trial opened in Sydney in August 2017 for people with relapsed B-cell leukaemias and lymphomas, following TGA and ethics approvals.

 CAR T-cells are a revolutionary form of treatment for B-cell malignancies.
 In people with previously incurable disease, across multiple clinical trials, T-cells have resulted in complete response (CR) rates of approximately 80% against B-cell acute lymphoblastic leukaemia (ALL), and 50% CR rates against chronic lymphocytic leukaemia (CLL) and B-cell non-Hodgkin lymphoma (B-NHL).